bgoonz/UsefulResourceRepo2.0/MY_REPOS/a-whole-bunch-o-gatsby-templates/figma-theme-ui/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "Feature request \U0001F4A1"
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: 'type: enhancement'
+labels: "type: enhancement"
-assignees: ''
+assignees: ""
 ---

 <!--